dentarg/auth0-blog/_posts/2017-12-12-authentication-provider-best-practices-centralized-login.markdown

 - 2017-11-22-using-centralized-login-to-add-authentication-to-your-ios-apps
 ---

-**TL;DR:** To maintain a successful application, sooner rather than later you will need a centralized account system, as opposed to embedding login within your application.
-This is more secure, standard-based, maintainable, and future proof.
+**TL;DR:** To maintain a successful application, you will inevitably need a centralized account system, as opposed to embedding login within your application.
+Centralized login is more secure, standards-based, maintainable, and future proof.
 This is where the industry is moving, and in this post, we will explore this trend.

 ---